 To create comical situations

 Hilarity ensues as misunderstanding and miscommunication take the day.
 But of course, ignorance can only remain bliss for so long.
-Once something is revealed to the reader, “recognition” in the text must follow soon after.
-A character who stays oblivious for too long can start to feel unrealistic to readers, and tension turns to frustration; always keep this in mind when using dramatic irony in a story.
+Once exploitation is underway, resolution must follow soon after.
+A character who remains oblivious for too long can start to seem unrealistic to readers, and tension turns to frustration; always keep this in mind when using dramatic irony in a story.

 When the truth contradicts an expected outcome, it's situational irony — also known as “the irony of events.”
 Again, just to clarify, irony is not the same as "coincidence" and "bad luck."
-Consider this: if you buy a new car and then accidentally drive it into a tree, that is both coincidence and bad luck.
-If a professional stunt driver crashes into a tree on their way home from receiving a “best driver” award, that is situationally ironic.
+If you buy a new car and then accidentally drive it into a tree, that is both coincidence and bad luck.
+However, if a professional stunt driver crashes into a tree on their way home from receiving a “best driver” award, that is situationally ironic.

 To create a good ol’ fashioned twist

 In Roald Dahl’s A Lamb to the Slaughter, a woman kills her husband with a frozen leg of lamb.
 When the cops arrive, she cooks the lamb and feeds it to them, effectively making them eat the evidence.
 Bizarre, huh?